-In the last few years a backlash has begun against fizzy drinks, people attack Coke and Pepsi with a fervour that is usually reserved for Twitter kneejerk reactions.
+Love soft drinks?
+Well, in the last few years, a backlash has begun against fizzy drinks.
+People attack Coke and Pepsi with a fervour that is usually reserved for Twitter kneejerk reactions.
 We’re all for open discussion around these issues and suggest that you always look at the research for yourself before deciding what goes in (and out) of your body.

 Reason #1 – Sugar

 A single can of your average soft drink contains the equivalent of around ten teaspoons of sugar.
 With an average fizzy drink habit that will add up over a year to 39 pounds of the white stuff.

 And with each soft drink, your pancreas is going to strain itself senseless creating enough insulin to counteract all that sugar which, in that kind of quantity, can seriously interfere with the mechanism in our brain that tells us when we’ve eaten enough.
 All in all, not great when you’re trying to lose weight.